Ron Howard: The Andy Griffith Show (1960–1968)

 I was five years old.
 And I was preoccupied with the prop that was in my hand, because it was a toy turtle.
 But I had to pretend it was a real turtle that the audience just wasn't seeing, and it was dead, so I was supposed to be crying and very emotional, and I remember him looking at that little turtle and talking to me about how it was kind of funny to have to pretend that was dead.
 So I recall just a very relaxed first impression.

 The sitcom was known for its old-fashioned wholesome quality.
-Even though it was set in a contemporary time period, it evoked a mood of a different era from that of the 1960s.
+Even though it was set in a contemporary period, it evoked a mood of a different era from that of the 1960s.
 The series also starred Don Knotts, Frances Bavier and Jim Nabors.
 It received numerous nominations for the Primetime Emmy Awards including three Outstanding Comedy Series nominations which it lost to The Jack Benny Show in 1961, The Bob Newhart Show in 1962, and The Monkees in 1967.
+Howard reprised the role of Opie Taylor one final time in the 1986 NBC TV movie Return to Mayberry.